oapio/tower-street-ml-task/README.md

 * evaluation of your solution
 * approach description and your final score in the readme of your repository

 You are free to use any tool or language you like.
+If you have any questions please drop us an email to mlprague@ceai.io.

 **Deadline: 2nd May 23:59:59 CEST.**